opsobot/yeah-hand-obsolete/firmware/README.md

 Licensing
 =========

-The firmware in this folder is released under the GNU General Public License v3 (GPLv3).
+The firmware in this folder is released under the MIT License.

 By using or modifying this firmware, you agree to:

 Attribute the original authors.

-Share any modified versions of this firmware under the same GPLv3 license.
+If you distribute any modified versions of this firmware, they must be released under the same MIT license.

-Include a copy of the GPLv3 license with any distribution of this firmware.
+Include a copy of the MIT license with any distribution of this firmware.

 You can find the full license text in the LICENSE.txt file.